DaCuteRaccoon/DiseaseLog/logs/20220328--Common_Cold.md

 I get tested for COVID.
 It's negative.
 Yay!

 I take my temperature, and it's over 100&deg;F. I have a fever.

+I take some medications before going to bed.
+Which includes [Mentholatum].

+My ears also hurt a lot.
+Ouch!
 - Sore Throat
 - Runny Nose
 - Fever
+- Sinus Pressure

 # Day 3
 I stay home from school today.
 I am not happy about that, because today is my second-favorite day of the 5-day week!